Diversity, Equity, and Inclusion

 Upper School Diversity, Equity, and Inclusion Course

-Building off of course work from previous academic years, the Upper School relaunched the Diversity, Equity, & Inclusion (DEI) course for all students.
+Building off of course work from previous academic years, the Upper School relaunched the Diversity, Equity, and Inclusion (DEI) course for all students.
 Upper School faculty are participating in the course as facilitators.
 The new curriculum allows students to explore and discuss topics such as intersectionality, positionality, shaping societal norms, and beyond with their peers through media and other forums.
-The course standards are derived from the Learning for Justice Anti Bias Standards.
+The course standards are derived from the Learning for Justice Anti-Bias Standards.
 As the discourse of DEI is constantly changing, the overall goal of this course is to give students the tools and experience with engaging in topics of Diversity, Equity, and Inclusion in order to prepare them to have these conversations once they have graduated.

 Upper Affinity Groups